-Criteria Total Available Marks Weighting of poster (%) Requirements of work provided by student Marking Responsibility Engage 4 11 A report of up to 250 words sent in word processed document, titled "Engage".
-External Marker Abstract 4 11 A 250-word maximum report sent in word processed document, titled "Abstract" External Marker Report 12 33 A 1500-word report sent in word processed document (references not included in word count), titled "Report".
-External Marker Reference 4 11 Included in the document titled "Report" External Marker Produce 8 22 Aa visually appealing A1 poster including all or most of the elements from the "Report" and "Abstract".
-External Marker Reflect 4 11 A 250-word report sent in word processed document, titled "Reflect" External Marker Totals 36 100 n/a 1
+Criteria Criteria Total Available Weighting Requirements of work provided by Marks % student Marking Responsibility Engage 4 10 A report of up to 250 words sent in word processed document titled "Engage".
+Internal marker Abstract 4 10 A 250-word maximum report sent in word The processed document is titled "Abstract."
+Internal marker Report 12 20 A 1500-word report sent in word processed document (references not included in word count), titled "Report".
+Internal Marker Reference 4 10 Included in the document titled "Report Internal Marker Produce 8 20 A visually appealing A1 poster including all or most of the elements from the "Report" and "Abstract".
+Internal Marker Reflect on the poster.
+4 10 A 250-word report sent in word the processed document, titled "Reflect."
+Internal Marker Delivery of the presentation 4 10 Seen During the presentation Internal Marker and another member of Staff Reflect on the presentation 4 10 A reflection document created after the presentation has occurred Internal Marker and another member of Staff Totals 44 100